 Major highways have posted speeds of at least 55 mph.
 At best, people are going 60 mph if not more.
 It doesn’t take a genius to recognize that the faster someone is driving the less time you have to react and an even smaller margin of error.
 So if you are driving down the road and met with a driver driving the wrong way the likelihood of a head-on collision is almost inevitable.
 This is the true story of a woman who was killed by another driver who may have purposely driven the wrong way.

 The year is just getting started an already there have been several fatalities including the deaths of two women on Interstate 8 near Dogwood Road.
 A 75-year old woman from South Carolina was driving 90 mph the wrong way on the high way.
 A cousin of the old woman did not have an answer for her behavior.
 All was said was that the older woman was homeless after she threatened the resident she originally lived with.
 The police who arrived on the scene did not smell any alcohol and a toxicology report will tell in due time if drugs were involved.
 Regardless of intoxication, the 75-year old recklessly drove and crashed directly into a 30-year old woman driving in the right direction.
 Two lives were lost due to reckless driving.
 It is an accident that could have been prevented had the U-Haul woman not been speeding in the wrong direction.

 WHAT TO DO

 Our El Centro car accident attorney at Hiden, Rott, and Oertle, Attorneys At Law, know this story all too well.
 We have heard the tragedies of loved ones lost too soon to accidents that were not their fault.
 We have heard of fender benders that resulted in permanent injuries.
 We are here and ready to listen to your story because we believe that you deserve representation that will yield your results.
 Injuries mean bills, no two ways about it.
-Call 619-296-5884 or click here to let our team lead you in the right direction for just compensation.
+Call at our office or click here to let our team lead you in the right direction for just compensation.